 Deductible portion of diabetes expenses

-Your total deduction for medical expenses, including all costs that relate to diabetes, are only deductible to the extent the total exceeds 10 percent of your Adjusted Gross Income (AGI).
+Your total deduction for medical expenses, including all costs that relate to diabetes, are only deductible to the extent the total exceeds 7.5 percent of your Adjusted Gross Income (AGI) for 2017 and 2018.
 Your AGI is not the same as your taxable income; rather it is your total income less specific types of deductions such as student-loan interest and IRA contributions that are separately listed on the first page of your tax return.

 Diabetes expenses you can include